 - (a) The directions of the obstetric specialist shall be followed throughout the pregnancy and postnatal period.
 No non-medical staff has the unilateral authority to change or overrule an order or care recommendation made by the Responsible Physician.
 The Jail Commander and Responsible Physician shall develop a process by which perceived conflicts between medical orders/recommendations and safety and security interests of the jail can be discussed and resolved.
 Ultimately, the jail must provide adequate treatment for an inmate's medical needs. - (b) The Responsible Physician shall be consulted immediately if a patient is under 10 weeks gestation and has medical concerns. - (c) Any pregnant inmate with medical problems that occur between scheduled obstetric appointments shall be seen by a qualified health care professional.
-If the qualified health care professional assesses the problem as urgent and a physician is not available on-site, the inmate shall be sent to the hospital for evaluation. - (d) The inmate shall be advised to notify health-trained custody staff immediately of the following: - 1.
-Vaginal bleeding - 2.
-Acute, persistent abdominal or pelvic pain and/or severe cramping - Leaking fluid - 4.
-Decreased or no fetal movement - 5.
-Headache or blurred vision - 6.
-Rapid weight gain with swelling (edema) - 7.
-Abnormal vaginal discharge - 8.
-Symptoms of a urinary tract infection (UTI) - 9.
-Fever - (e) Postpartum examinations and additional appointments shall be scheduled by the obstetric clinic as needed. - (f) Any female prisoner shall have the right to summon and receive the services of any physician and surgeon of her choice in order to determine whether she is pregnant.
+If the qualified health care professional assesses the problem as urgent and a physician is not available on-site, the inmate shall be sent to the hospital for evaluation.

+- (d) The inmate shall be advised to notify health-trained custody staff immediately of the following:

+- 1. Vaginal bleeding

+- 2. Acute, persistent abdominal or pelvic pain and/or severe cramping

+- Leaking fluid

+- 4. Decreased or no fetal movement

+- Headache or blurred vision

+- 6. Rapid weight gain with swelling (edema)

+- 7. Abnormal vaginal discharge

+- 8. Symptoms of a urinary tract infection (UTI)

+- 9. Fever

+- (e) Postpartum examinations and additional appointments shall be scheduled by the obstetric clinic as needed.

+- (f) An inmate shall have the right to summon and receive the services of any physician, nurse practitioner, certified nurse midwife, or physician assistant of the inmate's choice in order to determine pregnancy.
 The Jail Commander may develop reasonable rules and regulations governing the conduct of such examinations.
-If found to be pregnant, the prisoner is entitled to determine the extent of medical services needed, from providers with valid license to practice medicine, as long as she is able to pay for the expense of the private services.
+If found to be pregnant, the inmate is entitled to a determination of the extent of medical and surgical services needed from the medical professional of the inmate's choice.
+Expenses incurred by the services not provided by the Jail shall be borne by the inmate (Penal Code § 4023.6).